The same clinical standard — applied to skin

 Structured digital skin analysis is used as a baseline — not as a marketing tool, but to document and track skin characteristics over time.
 This may include assessment of oil balance, pore pattern, texture, pigmentation tendency, vascular features, hydration, and barrier quality.
 Treatment is then planned with reference to measurable findings rather than assumption, and may also help determine whether a limited skin pathway is sufficient or whether a broader combined plan is more appropriate.

-How treatment is carried out — step by step where indicated
+How treatment is carried out — a layered approach where indicated

 Where indicated, skincare may also be supported with resurfacing, energy-based modalities, or injectable skin-quality treatments.
 In selected cases, treatment may be staged or combined rather than delivered as a single isolated session.